 To protect the site, contractors carefully lifted individual air handling units through a well-protected opening into the Glenmont attic.
 These AHU’s serve reheat coils located throughout the home and are joined together and connected to equipment in the basement.

-Encon designed and installed the requested system using KMC WinControl® software and several Tier 1 and Tier 2 KMDigital programmable controllers.
-These controls monitor and respond to outside climate changes, and maintain consistently comfortable temperatures throughout the building.
-WinControl integrates the different HVAC units into one common user interface, and allows for full HVAC control from a central computer.
+Encon designed and installed the requested system using several Tier 1 and Tier 2 programmable controllers.
+These controls monitor and respond to outside climate changes and maintain consistently comfortable temperatures throughout the building.
+The different HVAC units are integrated into one common user interface, which allows for full HVAC control from a central computer.
 The program includes trend logging, system history, current events, timing capabilities, and alarm features.

-In addition, KMC MEP Series actuators control the air dampers, while other products critical to the completion of this project were duct and room temperature sensors along with duct mounted humidity transmitters.
+KMC MEP Series actuators control the air dampers; other critical products include duct and room temperature sensors along with duct-mounted humidity transmitters.
 These KMC transmitters are designed for use in hospitals, museums, and other commercial buildings requiring accurate measurement of relative humidity and temperature.

-The red-brick Glenmont house has been standing since the late 1800’s without adequate fire protection.
-The currently installed HVAC control system includes KMC CAE-series duct smoke detectors which are vital to the protection of the items on display in the historical home.
+The red-brick Glenmont house has been standing since the late 1800s without adequate fire protection.
+The updated HVAC control system includes KMC duct smoke detectors, vital to the security of the items on display in the historic home.
 They provide early detection of smoke and products of combustion present in air moving through the HVAC ducts.
 The detectors are also designed to aid in the prevention of smoke recirculation by the air handling systems.

-Between 1895 and 1940 visitors to the Glenmont house included Helen Keller, Henry Ford, and Orville Wright; visitors today will see Thomas Edison’s home as the afore mentioned historical figures, thanks for preservation efforts of the National Park Service, Encon Mechanical, and KMC Controls.
+Between 1895 and 1940 visitors to the Glenmont house included Helen Keller, Henry Ford, and Orville Wright.
+Today visitors will see Thomas Edison’s home just as these historical figures, thanks for preservation efforts of the National Park Service, Encon Mechanical, and KMC Controls.